Intimacy After Mastectomy: A Women’s Guide

 For more, visit the American Cancer Society.

-Movement helps you feel at home in your body:
+Gentle movement can help you feel at home in your body:

 • Yoga/Pilates: Gentle classes for survivors improve flexibility.